Canadian Youth Cons

 Truth, Healing and Reconciliation Youth Cons: The CUC’s Truth, Healing and Reconciliation Reflection Guide for youth is in the format of a weekend con.
 This program uses the CBC’s Eighth Fire series and creative activities to explore the relationship between Indigenous and non-Indigenous people in the place now known as Canada.
 It is facilitated by a trained team of youth and adults, in partnership with local Indigenous elders or educators.
 To find out about the next THR Youth Con in your area, search the CUC’s calendar under “youth.”
 If you’d like to learn more about hosting a THR Youth Con, contact Casey: email@example.com.

 The CUC provides regular training and skill development opportunities for youth and adults working in youth ministry and for congregational leaders.
 In addition to in-person trainings, we also offer online webinars and roundtables.
-If your congregation would like to host or request training in leadership, spirituality development, peer chaplaincy, or youth advising, contact contact Casey Stainsby, Youth and Young Adult Program and Events Coordinator, at email@example.com.
+If your congregation would like to host or request training in leadership, spirituality development, peer chaplaincy, or youth advising, contact contact Casey Stainsby, Youth & Young Adult Program Manager, at firstname.lastname@example.org.

 Youth events and programs of the Unitarian Universalist Association (UUA) in the United States: